How do I create my gallery?

 The images you upload should be 1,200 pixels in their shortest dimension.
 For example, a square image should be 1,200 x 1,200 pixels.
 A landscape image should be 1,200 pixels tall, and a portrait image should be 1,200 pixels wide.

 How do I prepare my images for upload?

 - Go to the Squoosh app.
-This is a tool provided by Google for the purpose of optimizing images for use on the internet.
-You can use this tool when uploading images to any platform, not just WSG.
+This is a free tool that optimizes images for use on the internet.
+You can use it to prepare images for upload to any platform, not just WSG.

 - Drag and drop an image onto the window of the Squoosh app.
 Your image will be displayed in a side-by-side presentation: on your left is the original image, and on the right is the optimized image.
 There is a sliding bar that you can move to reveal more of the left or more of the right image.

 - In the lower right panel, ensure that the Compression is set to MozJPEG or Browser JPEG (it should be by default).